Designing a Digital Gardening Experience

 Care routines were inconsistent and hard to maintain

-New users especially found it difficult to move from knowing something to doing the right thing at the right time.
+New users especially found it hard to move from knowing something to doing the right thing at the right time.

 Process